epfl-lts2/sparkwiki/helpers/README.md

 #### 3.4 Import the pre-processed files in Neo4J
 **Note:** Neo4J service should be down.
 Otherwise, the script will not work.

-**@TODO: add a link to the script and header files and replace the next step with it.**

 * Run the script below to import the pre-processed files into Neo4J.
 This step takes quite some time depending on your hardware (the amount of RAM and the type of the storage).
 For example, on a computer with 32 GB of RAM and an SSD (free space of around 10 GB required), it should take less than 30 minutes.

 ```